as595/E2CNNRadGal/README.md

 # E2CNNRadGal

 This code will run in a Python 3.7 or 3.8 environment with all the relevant libraries installed (see requirements.txt).
-For the equivariant networks (CNSteerableLeNet, DNSteerableLeNet) you will probably want to use a GPU for speed.
+For training the equivariant [models](./models.py) (CNSteerableLeNet, DNSteerableLeNet) you will probably want to use a GPU for speed.
 For the VanillaLeNet, you're better off on a CPU.

 ## Run the code